-At the core of this enrichment is the fact that not only the eigenvectors but also the eigenvalues may have non-trivial topological features.
-Indeed, the spectrum now lives on the complex plane, such that eigenvalues may wind in a non-trivial manner captured by a spectral invariant~\cite{Shen2018,gong_topological_2018, okuma_topological_2020, Zhang2022} as illustrated in Fig.~\ref{HN}.
-It has been shown that topologically non-trivial spectral features in the eigenvalue spectrum under periodic boundary conditions (PBCs) result in macroscopic accumulation of states on the boundary of a lattice model under open boundary conditions (OBCs)~\cite{yao_edge_2018,borgnia_non-hermitian_2020,okuma_topological_2020, zhang_correspondence_2020, Zhang2022, Koekenbier2024} thus establishing a truly \emph{non-Hermitian bulk-boundary correspondence} (BBC).
-These exponentially localized states are the so-called NH skin states, and the phenomenon over all is known as the \emph{non-Hermitian skin effect}, a term coined in Ref.~\citenum{yao_edge_2018}, which is the central subject of this perspective.
+At the core of this enrichment is the fact that not only the eigenvectors, but also the eigenvalues may have non-trivial topological features.
+Indeed, the spectrum now lives on the complex plane, such that eigenvalues may wind in a non-trivial manner captured by a spectral invariant~\cite{leykam_edge_2017,shen_topological_2018,gong_topological_2018, okuma_topological_2020,zhang_universal_2022} as illustrated in Fig.~\ref{HN}.
+It has been shown that topologically non-trivial spectral features under periodic boundary conditions (PBCs) result in a macroscopic accumulation of states on the boundary of a lattice model under open boundary conditions (OBCs)~\cite{yao_edge_2018,borgnia_non-hermitian_2020,okuma_topological_2020, zhang_correspondence_2020,zhang_universal_2022, koekenbier_transfer_2024-1} establishing a truly \emph{non-Hermitian bulk-boundary correspondence}.
+These exponentially localized states are the so-called NH skin states, and the phenomenon overall is known as the \emph{non-Hermitian skin effect}, a term coined in Ref.~\citenum{yao_edge_2018}, which is the central subject of this perspective.